Teaching With Portal 2: Spatial Thinking & Critical Analysis

 1. Play It Yourself

-Even if you’re “not into video games,” Portal is a unique–if complex–experience.
+Even if video games aren’t your thing, Portal is a unique–if complex–experience.
 You don’t have to master the game, but teaching with it without playing it yourself can be problematic.

 2. Decide How Feedback Will Be Provided